K\"ahler differentials of extensions of valuation rings and deeply ramified fields: Abstract

 \section{Abstract}

 Assume that $(L,v)$ is a finite Galois extension of a valued field $(K,v)$.
-We give an explicit construction of the valuation ring $\cO_L$ of $L$ as an $\cO_K$-algebra, and an explicit description of the module of relative K\"ahler differentials $\Omega_{\cO_L |\cO_K}$ when $L|K$ is a Kummer extension of prime degree or an Artin-Schreier extension for which the valuation has a unique extension from $K$ to $L$.
+We give an explicit construction of the valuation ring $\cO_L$ of $L$ as an $\cO_K$-algebra, and an explicit description of the module of relative K\"ahler differentials $\Omega_{\cO_L|\cO_K}$ when $L|K$ is a Kummer extension of prime degree or an Artin-Schreier extension, in terms of invariants of the valuation and field extension.
 The case when this extension has nontrivial defect was solved in a recent paper by the authors with Anna Rzepka.
+The present paper deals with the complementary (defectless) case.
+The results are known classically for (rank 1) discrete valuations, but our systematic approach to non-discrete valuations (even of rank 1) is new.

-Using this description, we characterize when $\Omega_{\cO_L|\cO_K}=0$ holds for an arbitrary finite Galois extension of valued fields.
-As an application of these results, we give a simple proof of a theorem of Gabber and Romero, which characterizes when a valued field is deeply ramified.
-We further give a simple characterization of deeply ramified fields whose residue field has positive characteristic $p$ in terms of the K\"ahler differentials of Galois extensions of degree $p$.
+\pars Using our results from the prime degree case, we characterize when $\Omega_{\cO_L|\cO_K}=0$ holds for an arbitrary finite Galois extension of valued fields.
+As an application of these results, we give a simple proof of a theorem of Gabber and Ramero, which characterizes when a valued field is deeply ramified.
+We further give a simple characterization of deeply ramified fields with residue fields of characteristic $p>0$ in terms of the K\"ahler differentials of Galois extensions of degree $p$.